Telephone number 800-282-2882 and the email address, Elrushbaugh at EIBNet.com.

 Well, Malcolm Gladwell is not insignificant.

-Malcolm Gladwell is a is an eminent author.
+Malcolm Gladwell is an eminent author.

 He has a book called Outliers.

-And it was a best seller.
+And it was a bestseller.

-There's a guy who wrote a book in which he discovered that the profoundly upper echelon of successful people at least 10,000 hours at their craft, be they athletes or anybody else.
+I may be confusing him with some, but there's a guy who wrote a book in which he discovered that the profoundly upper echelon of successful people work at least 10,000 hours at their craft, be they athletes or anybody else.

 And I'm thinking it was Malcolm Gladwell who wrote that book, but I'm not sure.